 In the prior December or January an initial squad of 15-20 players is announced which formalises the leading candidates.
 Most of the team will come from this squad but there is always the opportunity for others to play their way into the squad and ultimately the team based on their results during the season.

-*Should The Amateur Champion occupy one of the guaranteed WAGR positions or any of the leading two WAGR players are unavailable the place(s) will not transfer to the next ranked GB&I player.
+*Should The Amateur Champion occupy one of the WAGR positions or any of the leading five WAGR players are unavailable the place(s) will not transfer to the next ranked GB&I player but will become an extra Captain’s pick.

 GB&I eligibility is based on being eligible to play for one of the Home Nations.